GAM-team/GAM/wiki/Users-Drive-Permissions.md

     * ACLs with any role will be removed from existing protected ranges

-`enforceexpansiveaccess` defaults to the value of `gam.cfg/enforce_expansive_access` that controls the ability to delete delete inherited ACLs.
+`enforceexpansiveaccess` defaults to the value of `gam.cfg/enforce_expansive_access` that controls the ability to delete inherited ACLs.
 * False - Inherited ACLs can be deleted
 * True = Inherited ACLs can not be deleted